 This cocktail is all about the beautiful pink color, although the flavor is delicious too!
 I used Empress 1908 Gin, which is a gorgeous gin which gets its color from butterfly pea flowers, to achieve the finished cocktail.
-It's simple to make, and the color is definitely eye catching.
+It's simple to make, and the color is my perfect shade of light pink!

 To me, this drink screams summertime garden party!
 I was actually inspired by my garden roses to make this, which is why I garnished it with a rose petal.
 It's a refreshing drink for that time of year when the roses first start to bloom.